Denver, Norfolk: In popular culture

 In the novels of Dorothy L. Sayers, the fictional Duke of Denver's family seat is supposedly based on the village.

+Governance

+Denver an electoral ward for local elections and is part of the district of King's Lynn and West Norfolk.

+The village's national constituency is South West Norfolk which has been represented by the Labour Party's Terry Jermy MP.

 War memorial

 Denver shares a war memorial with the nearby villages of Fordham, Ryston and Bexwell located on the village green taking the form of hexagonal stone column topped with a crucifix.
 The memorial lists the following names for Denver for the First World War: